Raakaar/AsusService-Reaper/README.md

 ## ⚠️ What Problem Does It Solve?

 Systems with ASUS motherboards—especially those involving custom water loops, AIOs, or heavy ASUS software integration—may experience **automated shutdowns triggered by false leak, thermal, or pump alerts**, often without user consent or visible cause.

-Certain ASUS motherboards—particularly those used in enthusiast builds with water cooling, AIOs, or Armoury Crate—may experience unexpected, clean shutdowns triggered by false thermal, pump, or leak alerts.

 - Typical symptoms include: